aqandrew/senet/rules.md

 6. If You Cannot Move

    If you can't move any pieces forward, you must move one backward.
 If you move backward and your piece lands on a square occupied by an opponent's piece, the opponent's piece moves forward to the space your piece just left.
-If you cannot move a piece forward or backward on a row, your turn ends.
+If you cannot move a piece forward or backward on a roll, your turn ends.

 7. The Water Trap